anh0001/hsr-demo-lab/README.md

 ## Setting Up Internet Sharing on Ubuntu

-To allow your HSR robot to access the internet through your computer's WiFi connection, follow these steps to set up internet sharing from your WiFi to devices connected via LAN cable.
+To allow your HSR robot to access the internet through your NUC computer's WiFi connection, follow these steps to set up internet sharing from your WiFi to devices connected via LAN cable.

 ### Internet Sharing Using NetworkManager (Terminal Method)